Beard Balm vs Wax: Which One Should You Be Using?

 But using a boar hair bristle brush doesn’t stop there, it’s also great for giving a much fuller or natural look to your beard, especially if yours is a bit on the patchier side.

-However, if you are really looking to give your beard a nice shape or style, then you want to use a high quality hand cut comb that won’t destroy your beard.
+However, if you are really looking to give your beard a nice shape or style, then you want to use a top rated beard comb that won’t destroy your beard.

 Using a comb gives you much more control and allows you to style your beard to your choosing.